VHDL-LS/rust_hdl/README.md

 ### Configuration
 The language server uses a configuration file in the [TOML](https://github.com/toml-lang/toml) format named `vhdl_ls.toml`.
 The file contains the library mapping of all files within the project.
-Files outside of the project without library mapping are checked for syntax errors only.

 `vhdl_ls` will load configuration files in the following order of priority (first to last):
 1. A file named `.vhdl_ls.toml` in the user home folder.